UkeyHafil/Robella_KDE_Rice_V1/README.md

-# Rice-2
+# Robella_KDE_Theme_V1
-Second Rice
+yes, i have updated this github wih updated stuff and this is officially one of my fully customize theme. since this is V1. dont expect too much with hyprland, rofi ect.

-all here is gui guides (using dolphin for this todo) and check show hidden files
+all here is gui guides (using dolphin for this todo) and check "show hidden files" on the settings

 --------------------------------------------------------------------------
 Todo if you need to change the logo after downloading the file: